INTEGRAL: Mission

 INTEGRAL was launched from the Russian Baikonur spaceport, in Kazakhstan.
 The 2002 launch aboard a Proton-DM2 rocket achieved a 3-day elliptical orbit with an apogee of nearly 160,000 km and a perigee of above 2,000 km, hence mostly beyond radiation belts which would otherwise lead to high instrumental backgrounds from charged-particle activation.
 The spacecraft and instruments are controlled from ESOC in Darmstadt, Germany, ESA's control centre, through ground stations in Belgium (Redu) and California (Goldstone).

 2015: Fuel usage is much lower than predictions.
 INTEGRAL has far exceeded its 2+3-year planned lifetime, and is set to enter Earth atmosphere in 2029 as a definite end of the mission.
 Its orbit was adjusted in Jan/Feb 2015 to cause such a safe (southern) reentry (due to lunar/solar perturbations, predicted for 2029), using half the remaining fuel then.

 In July 2020 INTEGRAL put itself in safe-mode, and it seemed the thrusters had failed.
 Since then alternative algorithms to slew and unload the reaction wheels have been developed and tested.

 In September 2021 a single event upset triggered a sequence of events that put INTEGRAL into an uncontrolled tumbling state, considered to be a 'mission critical anomaly'.
 The operations team used the reaction wheels to recover attitude control.

+In March 2023, INTEGRAL science operations were extended to the end of 2024, which will be followed by a two-year post-operations phase and further monitoring of the spacecraft until its estimated reentry in February 2029.

+Also in March 2023, a new software based safe mode was tested that would use reaction wheels (rather than the failed thrusters).

+On 28 February 2025, science observations with the INTEGRAL spacecraft were officially ended.